Meet Our Board of Directors

 Trusted Leaders

-Years of dedicated service
+Years of dedicated service to Project Haiti

 Discover the dedicated individuals guiding our vision and mission.
 Each member brings unique expertise and passion to our organization.